S'pore Must Prepare For New Covid-19 Mutations, Lawrence Wong Hopes They'll Be Milder Than Omicron

 Minister Wong said this in an interview with CNBC’s Squawk Box Asia aired on Monday (21 Feb), reported The Straits Times (ST).

-It was in response to a question by host Martin Soong on the Omicron sub-variant BA.2, which has already been found in Singapore.
+It was in response to a question by host Martin Soong on the Omicron sub-variant BA.2, which was already found in Singapore.

-Though the minister said they “don’t have any indications yet” about BA.2, he’s sure of 1 thing,
+Though the minister said they “don’t have any indications yet” about BA.2, he’s sure of one thing,

 … before too long, there will be a new mutation around the world and it will come into Singapore.